 Awardees will be required to sign an award acceptance/agreement letter prior to disbursement of any funds from the endowment.
 A one-page progress report must be submitted no later than December 31 to update the Advisory Committee on the status of completion of project goals, circumstances that might adversely affect their ability to complete the project, and plans for resolution of any problems that arise during the initial conduct of the research.
-Awardees are encouraged to contact the Advisory Committee reserves the right to withdraw funding if the awardee is no demonstrating appropriate progress.
+Awardees are encouraged to contact the Advisory Committee at any time during the grant cycle to seek advice, if needed.
+The Advisory Committee reserves the right to withdraw funding if the awardee is no demonstrating appropriate progress.
 A final summary report will be due within three months following the end of the award period, unless an extension is approved by the Advisory Committee.
 The final report should include a brief description of the project; the key findings of the project to date; future plans related to the project, including publications and external grant submissions; and a brief description of how this funding has helped you advance your scholarship plans or careers in aging.
 The summary should be approximately two pages long.
 Publications and presentations derived from the research project must cite funding from the Pearl J. Aldrich Endowment in Aging-Related Research.